NullPxl/traverse/README.md

 # traverse
 Find related domains based off of potentially repeated strings and tracking codes

+Currently uses spyonweb, nerdydata (and regex) to look for google analytics and adsense ids.

-## To add: Google AdSense, Facebook Pixel, Suggested Google dorks, Scrape WebArchive pages as well as current
+## To add: PublicWWW, Facebook Pixel, Suggested Google dorks, Scrape WebArchive pages as well as current

 * https://httparchive.org/ / BigQuery is amazing for things like this, but also very expensive :(